puppetlabs/puppetdb/documentation/configure.markdown

 The main difference in the config file is that you must be sure to add `?ssl=true` to the `subname` setting:

     subname = //<HOST>:<PORT>/<DATABASE>?ssl=true

-### Using Built-in HSQLDB {#using-hsqldb}

-Note that support for HSQLDB has been deprecated and will be removed in a future release.
-Please see [this email][hsqldb_deprecation_mail] to the puppet-users list for further information.

-To configure PuppetDB to use HSQLDB, put the following in the `[database]` section:

-    classname = org.hsqldb.jdbcDriver
-    subprotocol = hsqldb
-    subname = file:</PATH/TO/DB>;hsqldb.tx=mvcc;sql.syntax_pgs=true

-Replace `</PATH/TO/DB>` with the filesystem location in which you'd like to persist the database.

-Do not use the `username` or `password` settings.

 ### `gc-interval`